 Let us know if you’d like to take this cruise at sunset!
 If so, you might be lucky enough to catch the traditional prawn fishermen setting their nets for the night’s work ahead.

-Included in your Sri Lanka holiday offer is a tour of the Handunugoda Tea Estate, a family-owned tea plantation near Koggala.
+This afternoon we’ve included a tour of Handunugoda Tea Estate, a family-owned tea plantation near Koggala, in your Sri Lanka holiday offer.

 Tea is big business in Sri Lanka.
 Since 1867, the production and selling of black tea has shaped the lives of the Sri Lankan people.
 With around 5% of the population work in the tea industry, either picking leaves in the tea hills or working in the plantation factories, processing, packaging and getting the black tea ready for sale.